-The SATA to PATA module provides more flexibility to the system board by allowing you to connect an additional parallel IDE drive via a SATA connector and supports RAID spanning across SATA and PATA drives.
+The SATA to PATA module provides more flexibility to the system board by allowing you to connect an additional parallel IDE drive via a SATA connector.

 - 1. Connect the IDE connector on the module to the IDE connector at the rear of the parallel IDE drive. - 2.
-Connect one end of the Serial ATA cable to a Serial ATA connector on the system board and the other end to the Serial ATA connector on the module. - Connect one end of the provided power cable to the power connector on the module and the other end to the power supply.
+Connect one end of the Serial ATA cable to a Serial ATA connector on the system board and the other end to the Serial ATA connector on the module. - 3.
+Connect one end of the provided power cable to the power connector on the module and the other end to the power supply.